Hopf-theoretic approach to motives of twisted flag varieties: Applications to Chow motives: exceptional varieties

 \begin{prop} Let $E$ be an $\E_8$-torsor over $\Spec F$ with $J_3(E)=(1,1)$.
 Then the Chow motive $M(E/P_8)$ with coefficients $\ff_3$ decomposes as where the motive $U(E/P_8)$ is indecomposable and $R_3(E)$ is the upper motive of $E/B$. \end{prop} \begin{proof} We proceed similar as in the proof of Proposition~\ref{dec-e7}.

-By \cite[Theorem~3.5]{Ka13} the only possible summands of $M(E/P_8)$ up to Tate twists are the upper motive $U(E/P_8)$ and the motive $R_3(E)$.
+By \cite[Theorem~3.5]{Ka13} the only possible summands of $M(E/P_8)$ up to Tate twists are upper motives of the form $U(E/P)$ for parabolic subgroups $P$ such that the Tits index of $({_E\E_8})_{F(E/P)}$ contains the Tits index of $({_E\E_8})_{F(E/P_8)}$.
+Analyzing the Tits indices for groups of type $\E_8$ at the prime $3$ (see \cite[p.~60]{Ti66}) one can see that there are at most two candidates for possible summands of $M(E/P_8)$ up to Tate twist, namely $U(E/P_8)$ and the motive $R_3(E)$ (see Section~\ref{jinvold}).

-Using Lemma~\ref{E8mod3} we see that in Theorem~\ref{RpE} all possible $\beta$'s are of the form $x_6^2x_{10}^2h^j$, while the corresponding $\alpha$'s are $h^{j+4}$.
+Using Lemma~\ref{E8mod3} we see that in Theorem~\ref{RpE} all possible $\beta$'s are of the form $x_6^2x_{10}^2h^j$ for $j=0,\ldots,21$, while the corresponding $\alpha$'s are $h^{j+4}$.
+Note that $e_J=e_4^2e_{10}^2$ and $j$ runs till $21$, since $h^{4+21}$ is not zero, but the next power $h^{4+22}=0$ (this immediately follows from the relations of Lemma~\ref{E8mod3}).
 This allows to split off the summands $R_3(E)$ as in the statements of the proposition.

-Note that the motivic decomposition of $E/P_8$ over its function field is exactly the same as decomposition~\eqref{decE8}.
-In particular, there are six Tate motives in this decomposition.
-Since the rank of every motivic direct summand of $E/P_8$ is divisible by $p=3$, it remains to apply \cite[Theorem~4.10]{GPS16} with $b=1$, $\alpha=h$. \end{proof} \end{ntt}
+We are going to apply the shell technique from \cite[Section~4]{GPS16}.
+Note that the motivic decomposition of $E/P_8$ over its function field is exactly the same as decomposition~\eqref{decE8}, since by \cite[Theorem~5.7]{PS10} the variety $E/P_8$ is not generically split and, therefore, by the classification of Tits indices at the prime $3$ (see \cite{Ti66}) corresponds a semisimple anisotropic kernel of type $\E^{sc}_6$.
+In particular, there are six Tate motives in this decomposition exactly as in formula~\eqref{decE8}.

+Moreover, the rank of every motivic direct summand of $E/P_8$ is divisible by $p=3$, since otherwise $E/P_8$ would contain a zero-cycle of degree $1$ mod $3$ over $F$, and this is impossible, since $J_3(E)=(1,1)$ by our assumption.

+On the other hand, the cycle $h$, which is rational over $F$, belongs to the first shell.
+It remains to apply \cite[Theorem~4.10]{GPS16} with $b=1$ and $\alpha=h$. \end{proof} \end{ntt}

 \begin{rem} Let $P$ be a parabolic subgroup of a split group of type $\E_8$.
 It follows immediately from the classification of the Tits indices for groups of type $\E_8$ that the motives $R_3(E)$ and $U(E/P_8)$ from the proposition above are (up to Tate twists) the only possible indecomposable motivic summands of every twisted flag variety of the form $E/P$ at the prime $3$, when $J_3(E)=(1,1)$.